owncloud/ocis/services/ocs/README.md

   -   `redis-sentinel`: Stores data in a configured Redis Sentinel cluster.
   -   `ocisstoreservice`:  Stores data in the legacy ocis store service.
 Requires setting `OCS_PRESIGNEDURL_SIGNING_KEYS_STORE_NODES` to `com.owncloud.api.store`.

-The `memory` or `ocmem` stores cannot be used as they do not share the memory from the ocs service signing key memory store, even in a single process.
+The `memory` store cannot be used as it does not share the memory from the ocs service signing key memory store, even in a single process.

 Make sure to configure the same store in the proxy service.